jasongilman/proto-repl/README.md

 While this code is simple it can be difficult to understand what's happening inside functions and loops.
 A lot of developers reach for logging or printing to debug this kind of code.
 When you do that across multiple functions and namespaces those values are mixed together and separate from the code.
 Proto REPL's new feature for saving and viewing local bindings let's you see the values in context and from multiple requests.

 The following code was the same as before but now it has `(proto/save 1)`.
-The `proto/save` function saves all the local bindings so that they can be viewed in the editor.
-The `1` in `(proto/save 1)` is just a unique id to tie the saved values back to the editor for display.
+The `proto/save` function saves all the local bindings so that they can be viewed in Proto REPL.
+The `1` in `(proto/save 1)` is just a unique id to tie the saved values back to Proto REPL for display.

 ```Clojure
 (reduce (fn [m [a b]]